vakshit/rduino4/readme.md

 // pub static _FLASHCONFIG:
 ```

-We will use the link_section attributes in a minute to control where in the flash memory these arrays end up.
+We will use the link_section attributes to control where in the flash memory these arrays end up.
 The no_mangle attribute is needed to tell Rust that these arrays have special meaning at link time.
 Without it, the data will not appear in our final executable.

 \_stack_top is not really a function.
 It is a memory address representing the initial stack pointer.
 We pretend that it is a function so that our \_VECTORS array is easier to write.
 Fortunately calling it from our own code is unsafe, so we can be pretty sure that only the hardware will read these values.